bcgov/ecc-ofm/testing/README.md

 ### Portal (BCeID)

+- Organization Test-1088 Organization must exist in CRM
+- User must be an Account Manager
 - User must have at least 2 Facilities.
 - User must have at least 2 Notifications.
-The latest should be unread
+The latest should be read
+- User must have at least 1 Application
+- User must have at least 1 Funding Agreement
+- User must have at least 1 Historical Payment
+- User must have at least 1 Scheduled Payment
+- User must have at least 1 Pending Report
+- User must have at least 1 Historical Report

 ### CRM (IDIR)